anduajulian/anduajulian/README.md

 - 👋 Hi, I’m @anduajulian
-- 👀 I love to learn new things.
+- 👀 I love to learn new things
 - 📫 You can reach me on twitter/instagram @anduajulian
 - 💞️ Nice to see you.
 Have a good life.